Update – July 25, 2021

 No matter what, it is important to keep your asthma well-controlled.
 If your asthma is not under control, you are at a greater risk in general of having an asthma episode or attack, going to the emergency room, staying in the hospital, or even death.
 If you feel like your asthma is not well-controlled, talk with your doctor as soon as possible.

 Even though people with asthma are not at the highest risk for COVID-19, it is still important to keep your asthma under control.
 Common medicines you may take for asthma and allergies do not increase your risk of getting COVID-19.
 They will help you keep your asthma under control.
 You are at greater risk for having an asthma attack if you stop taking your medicines.
 Take your medicines at the first sign of symptoms as listed on your asthma action plan.
 Continue to take these medicines as prescribed:

 - Inhaled corticosteroids (controller medicines)

 - Oral corticosteroids (such as prednisone)

 - Allergy shots

-If you have any questions about asthma medicines and the coronavirus, talk with your doctor.
+If you have any questions about asthma medicines and COVID-19, talk with your doctor.

 If you need to take quick-relief medicine (such as albuterol) for an asthma episode, use an inhaler (with a spacer if directed by your doctor) if possible.
 Using a nebulizer can increase the risk of sending virus particles in the air if you are sick.
 But if you have a nebulizer and solution, it is OK to use it to treat an asthma episode.
 When using a nebulizer, limit the number of people in the room or use it in a room by yourself.

-The following eight steps will help you avoid COVID-19, the flu, and other respiratory infections:
+The following steps will help you avoid COVID-19, the flu, and other respiratory infections:

 1. Get your vaccines.